Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Conclusion

 \section{Conclusion}

-In this paper, we proposed three practical coverage schemes for enhancing communication performance in IRS-aided MA systems: the area-adaptive MA-IRS scheme, the area-adaptive MA-staIRS scheme, and the shared MA-staIRS scheme.
+In this paper, we proposed three practical coverage-enhancement schemes for IRS-aided MA systems: the area-adaptive MA-IRS scheme, the area-adaptive MA-staIRS scheme, and the shared MA-staIRS scheme.
 To maximize the worst-case SNR across all target areas, we formulated corresponding optimization problems that jointly optimized the MA positioning, IRS configuration, and BS beamforming for each proposed scheme.
 Despite the non-convexity and implicit objective functions of the three optimization problems, we proposed a general algorithmic framework to efficiently obtain suboptimal solutions for each.
 Numerical results confirmed the superiority of the proposed MA-based schemes over FPA-based counterparts across different IRS configurations, with the area-adaptive MA-IRS scheme consistently delivering the highest worst-case SNR performance.
 Moreover, in scenarios with static IRS configurations, deploying a modest number of transmit MAs is critical for the system to surpass FPA-based systems with area-adaptive IRSs, underscoring the importance of balanced MA-IRS deployment strategies.
-Finally, under a fixed total cost constraint, practical guidelines for resource allocation were identified, revealing that the optimal ratio between the number of MAs and IRS elements is primarily governed by their relative cost.
-This provides a useful reference for the cost-efficient dimensioning of MAs and IRSs in practical deployments.
+Finally, under a fixed total cost constraint, practical guidelines for resource allocation were identified, revealing that the optimal MA-IRS quantity ratio is mainly determined by their relative cost.
+This provides a useful reference for cost-efficient dimensioning of MAs and IRSs in practical deployments.

+While this paper has focused on coverage enhancement in designated target areas, in practice, the BS typically also needs to serve users located outside these areas.
+In such cases, an IRS configuration optimized for the target areas may unintentionally influence the service quality in other service areas.
+A valuable extension is therefore to incorporate these other areas into the optimization design, for example, through time-domain switching, unified optimization over enlarged area sets, or threshold-based protection.
+We regard this as a promising direction for future research.